The world needs better men.

 The thought of writing in the same type of notebook as Hemingway or Fitzgerald is enticing.
 It almost drives you to the bar and nudges you to have three or four and see what you could come up with.

-I’ve done plenty of that throughout the years.
+I’ve some of that throughout the years…

 But I digress.